Penestae (tribe): Siege of Oaeneum

 The Macedonian king aimed also to capture Oaeneum, another Penestian town strategically located on the route to the territory of the Labeatae and the Illyrian kingdom of Gentius.
 Hence Perseus left Stuberra and returned to Penestia.
 Proceeding on the way to Oaeneum he captured also Draudacum and eleven other strongholds, mainly without undertaking battles; nevertheless he succeeded in taking 1,500 Roman soldiers prisoner.
 In order to besiege Oaeneum, the Macedonians built a mound against the city-wall on which ladders were brought up by the soldiers.
-The city was besieged and subdued by the Macedonians, who murdered the adult males and took into custody the women and children.
+The city was besieged and subdued by the Macedonians, who murdered the adult men and took into custody the women and children.
 The booty obtained from the victory over the city was distributed to Perseus' men.
 The Macedonian victorious army returned to Stuberra, from where Perseus immediately sent envoys to Genthius to inform him about the great successes he achieved that year, and to urge the Illyrian king to join Macedon against Rome.
 Perseus' ambassadors crossed the Skardus Mountains with great difficulty, then they went down to the Illyrian coast arriving in Scodra.
 Genthius therefore summoned them to Lissus.